Kinder Morgan evacuates Georgia LNG export terminal as Hurricane Dorian approaches U.S.

-HOUSTON, Sept 4 (Reuters) - Kinder Morgan Inc has halted the startup process of its liquefaction facility at Elba Island near Savannah, Georgia, following mandatory evacuation orders as Hurricane Dorian approached, Chief Executive Officer Steven Kean said on Wednesday.
+HOUSTON (Reuters) - Kinder Morgan Inc (KMI.N) has halted the startup process of its liquefaction facility at Elba Island near Savannah, Georgia, following mandatory evacuation orders as Hurricane Dorian approached, Chief Executive Officer Steven Kean said on Wednesday.

 The company will resume startup operations at the LNG plant when workers can safely return to the island, Kean told investors at a Barclays energy conference in New York.